 Intelligent monsters (including man-types) can be subdued and made to surrender if this intent is announced prior to attacks being resolved.
 Thereafter, damage from subdual hits is recorded separately to damage from actual hits.
 After any round of subdual damage the referee must determine the sum of subdual damage sustained as a percentage of actual hit points.
-Morale is then checked and any result lower than the percentage of subdual damage sustained indicates the monster is subdued.
+Confidence is then checked with a hundred-sided die roll and any result lower than the percentage of subdual damage sustained indicates the monster is subdued.

-Subdued monsters will obey for a time without reaction checks and can possibly be sold as slaves, pets, curiosities, or else brought into service as retainers if an acceptable offer is made
+Subdued monsters will obey without reaction checks initially, and can be sold as slaves, pets, curiosities, or else brought into service as retainers if an acceptable offer is made.